New findings by LIMRA and Vymo Show How Insurance Companies Can Support the New Generation of Workforce

 The report features interviews with industry experts and young agents, explaining what Millennials and Gen Z seek from their insurance careers, their technology preferences, and how carriers can help them grow in their roles.

-SAN FRANCISCO, March 7, 2024 /PRNewswire/ -- This new generation is navigating an era of unprecedented changes, from the aftershocks of the COVID-19 pandemic to the silent resignations, layoffs, and a heightened awareness around mental health.
+BANGALORE, India, March 8, 2024 /PRNewswire/ -- This new generation is navigating an era of unprecedented changes, from the aftershocks of the COVID-19 pandemic to the silent resignations, layoffs, and a heightened awareness around mental health.
 But even amidst global economic uncertainties, the allure of traditional perks like job security and financial opportunities, though still important, has been overshadowed by a significant shift in aspirations.

 Vymo, the leading Sales Engagement Platform for financial institutions, in collaboration with LIMRA, the largest trade association supporting the insurance and related financial services industry, recently released a report to understand how Millennials and Gen-Zs want to live and work.
 Titled 'The Bridge', it provides perspectives and frameworks to help insurance companies support the younger demography joining the workforce.